 Parking

-Parking is available at the 37 oceanfront parking lots on Palmetto Boulevard.
-The island’s restaurants, The Marina at Edisto Island, and 117 Jungle Road have plenty of parking as well.
+There are plenty of parking options available on Edisto Island.
+You can park in one of the 37 oceanfront parking lots on Palmetto Boulevard or at the island’s restaurants, The Marina at Edisto Island, and 117 Jungle Road.

 Local Favorites

-Local favorites on Edisto Island include King’s Market, Waterfront Restaurant, The SeaCow Eatery, Waterfront Restaurant, and Ella & Ollie’s for a nice dinner out.
-Sugartime is another local favorite that sells saltwater taffy and other sweet treats.
+When it comes to food, King’s Market, Waterfront Restaurant, The SeaCow Eatery, Waterfront Restaurant, and Ella & Ollie’s are all local favorites.
+If you have a sweet tooth, Sugartime is a must-visit for their saltwater taffy and other sweet treats.

 Off the Beaten Path

-If you are looking for things to do on Edisto Island off the beaten path, check out Botany Bay and Edisto Beach State Park.
-Your effort to hike the trails in both locations will be well-rewarded.
+If you are looking for something to do off the beaten path, check out Botany Bay and Edisto Beach State Park.
+Both locations offer hiking trails that are well worth the effort.